UPDATE AS OF 9/15/25

-The 562.org website released an article earlier this morning about the Millikan Varsity Football team.
+The 562.org website released an article on September 5th about the Millikan Varsity Football team.
 The article “Millikan Forfeits Two Games Over Ineligible Player”, stated that “According to a message sent to parents Friday morning, Millikan has confirmed that the first two varsity football games of the 2025-26 season have been forfeited due to the participation of an ineligible player, as required under CIF-SS rules.”

 Also according to the 562’s article, “Players who transfer can also gain eligibility by submitting to the CIF-SS’ Sit Out Period, which requires them to miss several games to start the year”.
 According to the CIF-SS’ transfer page, 8 of the 15 transfer players Millikan has picked up are listed in the “sit-out period” or as ‘inactive’, ‘incomplete’ or ‘under review’.
 It is speculated that one of those eight players in those categories played when they were not supposed to.
 The name of the ineligible player is yet to be named.